Tashin2098/customer-segmentation-and-retention-analysis/README.md

 By combining churn prediction, customer segmentation, and retention recommendation logic, this project aims to support more targeted and data-driven customer retention decisions.

+## Community and Business Impact

+This system can support telecom and subscription-based businesses by helping them make more proactive and data-driven customer retention decisions.

+Potential business impacts include:

+- Identifying at-risk customers early
+- Reducing customer churn
+- Improving customer satisfaction and engagement
+- Supporting targeted retention campaigns
+- Reducing unnecessary marketing costs
+- Improving customer lifetime value
+- Helping customer support teams prioritize high-risk users
+- Enabling data-driven business decision-making

+From a broader perspective, intelligent retention systems can help businesses provide more personalized and relevant customer experiences instead of relying on generic campaigns for all users.

+---

+## Machine Learning Approach

+This project combines customer segmentation and churn prediction to better understand customer behavior and retention risk.

+### 1. Customer Segmentation

+K-Means clustering is used to group customers based on behavioral and service-related characteristics.

+The segmentation process helps identify different types of customers, such as:

+- New high-spend customers
+- Loyal high-engagement customers
+- Low-value stable customers
+- High-spend moderate-engagement customers
+- New low-spend customers

+Customer segmentation helps businesses understand different customer groups and design more targeted retention strategies.

+### 2. Churn Prediction

+XGBoost is used to predict customer churn probability.

+The model predicts:

+- Churn probability
+- Churn or no churn
+- Risk level

+The churn prediction pipeline includes:

+- Data preprocessing
+- Feature engineering
+- Class imbalance handling
+- Probability calibration
+- Threshold tuning

+---

+## Key Features

+The system provides:

+- Customer churn prediction
+- Churn probability estimation
+- Customer risk classification
+- Customer segmentation
+- Segment naming and interpretation
+- Risk factor identification
+- Protective factor identification
+- Retention recommendations
+- FastAPI backend API
+- Streamlit frontend interface
+- Dockerized deployment

+---

+## Feature Engineering

+Feature engineering was used extensively to make the model more behavior-aware and business-oriented.

+The project includes engineered features from multiple perspectives:

+### Customer Lifecycle Features

+- `Is_New_Customer`
+- `Is_Early_Customer`
+- `Is_Long_Term`

+### Contract Features

+- `Is_Month_to_Month`
+- `Has_Long_Contract`

+### Pricing Features

+- `High_Monthly_Charge`
+- `Very_High_Monthly_Charge`

+### Service Features

+- `Has_Fiber`
+- `No_Internet`
+- `Has_TechSupport`
+- `Has_OnlineSecurity`
+- `Has_OnlineBackup`
+- `Has_DeviceProtection`

+### Payment Features

+- `Uses_Electronic_Check`
+- `Uses_AutoPay`

+### Engagement Features

+- `Service_Count`
+- `Engagement_Score`

+### Interaction Features

+- `New_Monthly_HighCharge`
+- `Fiber_HighCharge`
+- `NoSupport_Monthly`
+- `ElectronicCheck_Monthly`
+- `LowEngagement_HighCharge`
+- `Avg_Charge_Per_Tenure`

+These engineered features help the model learn customer behavior patterns more effectively compared to using only raw dataset features.